ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring what history class might teach about the 2020s–2030s
+   - Exploring why textbooks oversimplify everything
    - Finding the satirical angle
    - Making it relatable and timeless